windmaomao/windmaomao.github.io/resume/profile-frontend.md

   - Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed
   - Integration with authentication and authorization service for permission control
   - Service supporting both *Http* enabled spinning notification and manual toggle
-  - Service supporting both generic user prompt and custom popup dialogs​
+  - Service supporting both generic user prompt and custom popup dialogs

 ## Past Experience